knative/docs/docs/eventing/samples/cronjob-source/README.md

 ### Create Cron Job Event Source

-For each set of cron events you want to request, you need to create an Event Source in the same namespace as the destiantion.
+For each set of cron events you want to request, you need to create an Event Source in the same namespace as the destination.
 If you need a different ServiceAccount to create the Deployment, modify the entry accordingly in the yaml.